Tokara habu

-The Tokara habu (Protobothrops tokarensis) is a venomous pit viper species endemic to the Tokara Islands of Japan.
+The Tokara habu (Protobothrops tokarensis) is a pit viper species endemic to the Tokara Islands of Japan.
 No subspecies are currently recognized.

 Description

 Scalation includes 31 (31-33) rows of dorsal scales at midbody, 199-210 ventral scales, 72-84 subcaudal scales, and 8 (7-9) supralabial scales.

 Geographic range

 Found in Japan on the islands of Takara-jima and Kotakara-jima.
 According to Golay et al. (1993), the type locality is "Takara-jima, province of Kagoshima, Ryukyu Islands".